telerik/winforms-docs/forms-and-dialogs/statusstrip/gettingstarted.md

 3\.
 In the designer click the __RadStatusStrip__ label *Type here* and enter *Current:*.
 This step is one way to create a __RadLabelElement__ in __RadStatusStrip__ and populate it.

 4\.
 Using the downward arrow of the __RadStatusStrip__ add a __RadLabelElement__.
 In the __Properties Window__ set the __Name__ property to be *lblStatus* and the __Spring__ property to __true__.

+>note Setting the **Spring** property to *true* will stretch horizontally the respective element.
+Thus, this element will occupy the free space and the rest of the elements will be positioned on the right most side when resizing the **RadStatusStrip**.

 ![forms-and-dialogs-statusstrip-getting-started 002](images/forms-and-dialogs-statusstrip-getting-started002.png)